 Asthma is extremely common, affecting more than five million people in the UK alone.

-The symptoms of wheezing, breathlessness, tight chest, coughing, inability to get a good breath in can be very frightening.
+The symptoms of wheezing, breathlessness, tight chest, coughing, inability to take a good breath can be very frightening.
 According to the National Office of Statistics, there were more than 1,400 asthma deaths in the UK in 2018, an increase of 8% compared with 2017.

 “I cannot remember having such a good night’s sleep and have not needed my reliever inhaler since doing the course” Asthma, High Peak.